Pay Less for Education: How to Take Charge of Your Financial Aid

 Federal Aid

-• Pell Grants.
+- Pell Grants.
 These grants exist for undergraduate learners who demonstrate significant financial need.
-As of the 2020-2021 academic year, learners can receive up to $6,345 per year, although this amount may lower based on EFC, COA, and whether they attend on a full- or part-time basis.
+For the 2024-2025 award year, learners can receive up to $7,395 per year, although this amount may lower based on EFC, COA, and whether they attend on a full- or part-time basis.

-• Supplemental Education Opportunity Grants.
+- Supplemental Education Opportunity Grants.
 FSEOGs are administered via individual financial aid offices at participating schools and given to students demonstrating the most financial need.
-Learners can receive up to $4,000 per year, depending on their need, application date, other financial aid, and the amount of aid available at the school.
+Learners can receive between $1,000 and $4,000 per year, depending on their need, application date, other financial aid, and the amount of aid available at the school.

 State Aid